shelrobin/Syllabus/README.md

 This is a project-based, hybrid lecture/studio course.
 Class meetings will start each week with a presentation introducing the topic of the week and reviewing the programming exploration assigned the previous week.
 The balance of class time will consist of instructor-led hands-on exercises and/or independent work.

 # Grading
-Within 14 days after an assignment is due, grades will be posted.
-I will place a grading sheet in the assignment cloud folder.
-If you have any questions about how your grade was determined, don’t hesitate to make an appointment.
+If you have any questions about grades are determined, don’t hesitate to make an appointment.
 The overall grade you earn in this course will be based on the following:
 - 10% Active participation in presentation, discussion, and workshop sessions
 - 10% Help contribution in the class repository (issues, branches, notes).
 - 40% Programming assignments